 - Finally, construct a uri using this information and make the request, returning the result.

-var weatherUrl = $"https://api.openweathermap.org/data/2.5/weather?q={city},{country}&appid={apiKey}"; var client = new HttpClient(); var response = await client.GetAsync(weatherUrl); var content = await response.Content.ReadAsStringAsync(); return new OkObjectResult(content);
+var weatherUrl = $"https://api.openweathermap.org/data/2.5/weather?q={city},{country}&appid={apiKey}"; var client = new HttpClient(); var response = await client.GetAsync(weatherUrl); var content = await response.Content.ReadAsStringAsync(); return new OkObjectResult(content); - The returned result looks like this:

 {"coord":{"lon":144.96,"lat":-37.81},"weather":[{"id":802,"main":"Clouds","description":"scattered clouds","icon":"03n"}],"base":"stations","main":{"temp":283.06,"pressure":1015,"humidity":81,"temp_min":280.93,"temp_max":285.37},"visibility":10000,"wind":{"speed":6.2,"deg":350},"clouds":{"all":40},"dt":1560381089,"sys":{"type":1,"id":9554,"message":0.0063,"country":"AU","sunrise":1560375174,"sunset":1560409643},"timezone":36000,"id":2158177,"name":"Melbourne","cod":200}